 Using the Online Application

-Your application must be submitted using the online application form NO LATER THAN JUNE 10, 2022.
+Your application must be submitted using the online application form NO LATER THAN (deadline to be posted).

-All applicants will be notified by email after July 18, 2022 of the disposition of their application.
+All applicants will be notified by email after (to be posted) of the disposition of their application.

 Click on the appropriate link below to complete your online application.
 Please ensure that you have read the instructions carefully, and have the following documents ready on your device for upload with your application:

 Please follow the instructions below carefully.
 You are required to submit answers to the following

 QUESTION 1 or 2 (200 to 300 WORDS MAXIMUM)

 Please answer this question after you have explored the issue by speaking with a Unifor family member or any other Unifor member you know in your community.
 You may also use other resources to answer the question, for example, newspaper articles and internet resources, including Unifor’s